bigabdoul/fluent-annotations-validator/docs/introduction.md

 ### How It Works

 The validation process follows a clear two-step pipeline.
 When a DTO is validated, the library first processes all static attributes to perform a quick initial check.
 Then, it executes any fluent rules you have configured, including powerful conditional logic.
 This ensures that your data is thoroughly validated from multiple angles.

-To get started, head over to the [Getting Started](getting-started.md) guide.